This is where bright thinkers blossom.

 - Perseverance requires the tenacity to face challenges and distractions to complete academic tasks to the best of their ability in a timely and thorough manner.

-Music is a part of a rotation of Special Areas and great opportunity to discover new talents for the stage.
+Music is a part of a rotation of Special Areas and great opportunities to discover new talents for the stage.

 Weekly Drama classes begin in 3rd grade with extracurricular classes available K-2.
 Our classroom curriculum provides a unique opportunity for integrating the arts, linking dance, music and visual arts elements in performance and production.